Pre-Apprenticeship & Supportive Services Grant Program (PASS Program)

 Career Path Services $500,000

-Counties served: Benton, Franklin, and Spokane Counties.
-North, South, and Eastern Regions
+Area served: Benton, Franklin and Spokane counties - North Central, South Central and Eastern Regions

 Palmer Scholars $575,000